Next-generation therapeutics for obesity and its continuum of cardiometabolic diseases

 Harnessing a natural metabolic process for fat selective weight loss

-Rivus is advancing a new class of therapies called Controlled Metabolic Accelerators (CMAs), designed to selectively reduce excess fat by leveraging mitochondrial uncoupling.
-Mitochondrial uncoupling is a natural metabolic process that accounts for approximately 20-40% of caloric consumption and significantly contributes to basal metabolic rate.
+Controlled Metabolic Accelerators (CMAs) are oral small molecules which are designed to reduce excess fat and treat a broad range of cardiometabolic diseases by safely leveraging the natural process of mitochondrial uncoupling.
+Mitochondrial uncoupling accounts for approximately 20-40% of caloric consumption and significantly contributes to basal metabolic rate.
 Rivus’ CMAs provide a novel, measured approach to activating this process, reducing fat throughout the body while preserving skeletal muscle mass.

 Harnessing a natural metabolic process for fat selective weight loss

-Rivus is advancing a new class of therapies called Controlled Metabolic Accelerators (CMAs), designed to selectively reduce excess fat by leveraging mitochondrial uncoupling.
-Mitochondrial uncoupling is a natural metabolic process that accounts for approximately 20-40% of caloric consumption and significantly contributes to basal metabolic rate.
+Controlled Metabolic Accelerators (CMAs) are oral small molecules which are designed to reduce excess fat and treat a broad range of cardiometabolic diseases by safely leveraging the natural process of mitochondrial uncoupling.
+Mitochondrial uncoupling accounts for approximately 20-40% of caloric consumption and significantly contributes to basal metabolic rate.
 Rivus’ CMAs provide a novel, measured approach to activating this process, reducing fat throughout the body while preserving skeletal muscle mass.

 Leveraging the powerhouse of the cell to achieve better health